 |IMPACT study||Stanford Medicine and 24 hour fitness have created an exercise program for individuals with type 2 diabetes who are not using insulin.|

 |Opportunity for those at risk for diabetes or have elevated cholesterol or triglycerides||Dr. Joshua Knowles and Dr. Michael Snyder are looking for volunteers ages 30-70 on a study about the relationship between cholesterol lowering medications (statins) and type 2 diabetes.
-The study is looking for people that may have a family history of diabetes, have pre-diabetes, have high cholesterol, and are slightly to moderately overweight.
-Appointments include glucose tolerance test, insulin resistance test, and microbiome sampling.
-In the study participants will gain information on their cardiovascular risk, resistance to insulin, and be able to meet with a certified dietitian to make actionable goals to lower risks.
+The study is looking for people that may have a family history of diabetes, have pre-diabetes, have high cholesterol, or high triglycerides and are slightly to moderately overweight.
+In the study participants will gain information on their risk for heart disease and diabetes, and be able to meet with a certified dietitian to make lifestyle goals to help lower risks.
+All visits take place at the Center for Translational Research Unit at 800 Welch Rd.in Palo Alto.
 For more information please email: Pragya Tripathi or call 650-503-4476.|

 |Liraglutide for weight loss and cardiovascular benefits||We are looking for moderately overweight but otherwise healthy pre- and type 2 diabetics between the ages of 40-69 to examine the effects of the FDA approved drug liraglutide on cardiovascular health.|

-||Stanford University is launching a Project ECHOTM for Type 1 Diabetes (T1D) to support primary care providers who manage adult and/or pediatric patients with T1D who do not receive routine specialty care.|
+|Echo Type 1 Diabetes: Democratizing Specialty Knowledge to Improve Health Outcomes||Stanford University is launching a Project ECHOTM for Type 1 Diabetes (T1D) to support primary care providers who manage adult and/or pediatric patients with T1D who do not receive routine specialty care.|

 |STRONG-D Study||The STRONG-D research study aims to help people with Type 2 Diabetes achieve a healthier lifestyle!|